CaveMan150/Plantalouge/README.md

 3-Right click -> Add jar file -> locate to commons-email-1.4 ->"commons-email-1.4.jar" ->open
 4-Right click on Libraries again -> locate to javamail-1.4.5 -> "mail.jar" -> open

+NOTE!:
+SRS is the System Requirement specification
+SDD is the System design Document.
+Both of these files are included in this folder

 You are all set! you should be able to run the application now.